Like this image? Buy a print through Etsy here!

 Valentine’s Day is coming up!
 Lots of people celebrate by going out to a fancy dinner, but some people prefer to celebrate by making something special for their loved ones.
 If you’re looking for a fun idea that will make anyone happy, look no further.
 I present to you, heart shaped sushi.
 It’s actually not that difficult, especially if you already know how to make sushi.
 If you don’t, I have already created a post that has a bunch of links to videos and articles as well as helpful tips from my own experiences.
 You can find it right here.
 Making sushi is fairly simple, so don’t be afraid if you haven’t tried it yet.
 UPDATE: This post is super cool and recently received this honor:

-The only difference between this heart shaped sushi and regular sushi is that once you have it rolled up, you just use your thumb to squish down one side and round out the other to make a tear drop shape.
+The only difference between this heart-shaped sushi and regular sushi is that once you have it rolled up, you just use your thumb to squish down one side and round out the other to make a teardrop shape.
 Then you smoosh two together.
-If your guests like things a little spicy, you can use wasabi to make sure the two halves don’t come apart.
+If your guests like things were a little spicy, you can use wasabi to make sure the two halves don’t come apart.
 What I love about sushi is that it’s easy to make it for very different people.
-Both my seafood loving boyfriend and my vegetarian self can enjoy sushi.
+Both my seafood-loving boyfriend and my vegetarian self can enjoy sushi.
 It’s great for everyone and fun to make!